 You use a DOI number instead of the URL.
 You do not need to list the database you used to find the source either.
 Here is an example:

 Prabhu, V., Sutton, C., & Sauser, W. (2008).
 Creativity and certain personality

 personality traits: Understanding the mediating effect of intrinsic

 (Note: The APA manual uses lower case in the reference list but all caps in the explanations.)

 How a Reader Uses a DOI Number

-Your professor can check your reference by entering the DOI into www.CrossRef.org where the number will serve as a way to find that reference.
+Your professor can check your reference by clicking the DOI when on the CSU library webpages.

 Use the URL if There Is No DOI Number